Zoo Science Technology

-Applicants for admission in the Zoo & Aquarium Science program must have:
+Applicants for admission in the Zoo Science Technology program must have:

 - Completed and submitted an Application for Admission to DCCC.

 - Completed and submitted Zoo & Aquarium Science “Intent to Enroll” form.

 - Graduated from high school or have an Adult High School Diploma or have passed the High School Equivalency with an equivalency certification which meets minimum requirements set by the State of North Carolina.
 Official high school transcript and copy of AHS diploma/High School Equivalency certificate and official college transcripts, where applicable, must be on file in the Admissions Office.

 - Physical health, emotional health, and vaccination requirements successfully met and documented as part of the program application process.